margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Boots ##
-These boots of mine.
+These boots of mine that I love.
 They've really been everywhere. <br>
 They've walked down many roads. <br>
 They've dug their heels into the dirt. <br>
 Can't you see?
 They've really been worn. <br>

-These worn-down boots.
+These worn-down boots that I love.
 They've traveled the world. <br>
 They've stepped on rocks. <br>
 They've run through grass. <br>
 Can't you see?
 They have some holes in the soles. <br>

-These beloved boots.
+These beloved boots are mine.
 They've been my best friend. <br>
 They've gone down lonely pathways. <br>
 They've skipped across sidewalks. <br>
 Can't you see?
 They've become sturdy and strong. <br>

-These wonderful boots.
+These wonderful boots that I love.
 I keep them tied real tight. <br>
 They've kept me feeling snug. <br>
 They're as comfortable as can be. <br>
 Can't you see?
 They're my favorite. <br>

-These boots of mine.
+These boots of mine that I love.
 They've really gone the extra mile. <br>
-They've done more than I could've asked. <br>
+They've done more than I could've asked for. <br>
 They've survived the hard work. <br>
 Can't you see?
 There's some pep in every step with them. <br>